n1sshu/n1sshu/README.md

             string currentlyLearning = "javascript i think";
             string knownLang = "c#,html,css";  //not a pro at this things :-}
             string hobbies = "Music and Reading Books ofc";
+            string ign = "MrBoom461" //my ingamename most of the time :]

         }
     }